What Every Parent needs to know about Youth Sports and Nutrition

 In fact, in a survey conducted, 9 out of 10 U.S. Olympian respondents said they drank milk while growing up.1 2 Their choice, a simple and wholesome nutrient powerhouse, has helped fuel their journey from the breakfast table to the training table at U.S. Olympic Training Centers.

-Learn how milk’s essential nutrients, including high-quality protein, help give Team USA athletes the energy to unleash their potential.
+Learn how milk’s essential nutrients, including high-quality protein, help give elite athletes the energy to unleash their potential.

 1 KRC Research conducted an online survey among retired, current, and hopeful U.S. Olympic and Paralympic athletes on behalf of MilkPEP via the U.S. Olympic Committee between February 23 and March 7, 2016.
 The U.S. Olympic Committee and its National Governing Bodies distributed e-mail invitations with a link to the survey to its retired, current, and hopeful athletes inviting them to participate.
 In total, 1,113 completed the ten-minute survey (675 Olympians, 93 Paralympians, and 345 hopefuls in training).